-The concepts and values of the Tzotzil man revolve around corn.
+The concepts and values of the Tzotzil man revolve around the corn.
 Human life is conceived thanks to it.
-It is considered a source of social prestige: am’tel, “to work”, refers to activities related to the cultivation of corn.
+It is considered a source of social prestige: am'tel, "to work", refers to the activities related to the cultivation of corn.
 The man who knows how to work is the one who has a lot of corn.
 Education is conceived as a slow acquisition of the soul, which is analogous to the totality of consciousness.
-The soul reaches maturity by learning to become a good corn farmer.
+The soul matures by learning to become a good corn farmer.

 The important celebrations of the community are again the feasts of the patron saints, in which the saints who govern the community are celebrated as:

 Illustrates the popular syncretistic Catholicism.
 San Miguel has 2 holidays, one in early May and one in late September, for the local rainy season.
 He is clearly seen as a "God of Rain".